Embeint/infuse-sdk/doc/embedded/app_features/kv_store.rst

 Key-Value Store
 ###############

-The Infuse-IoT platform implements a type layer over the top of the `Zephyr NVS`_ filesystem.
+The Infuse-IoT platform implements a type layer over the top of either the `Zephyr NVS`_ or `Zephyr ZMS`_ filesystems.
+Which filesystem is used by default depends on the SoC non-volatile storage technology, for more details see the ZMS documentation.

 Callbacks
 *********